filesender/filesender.github.io/index.md

 ### News

-The FileSender project has a [Blog](https://blog.filesender.org/), where news and status updates are posted.
+The FileSender project releases news through its website at [www.filesender.org/news](https://filesender.org/news/).
 You can also [follow us on Twitter](https://twitter.com/filesender)

 ### License and Donations